-Unlike hard and aged cheeses, cottage is low in sodium and saturated fats, and therefore, recommended as healthy dairy product for those who on low sodium and fat diet program.
+Unlike hard and aged cheeses, the cottage is low in sodium and saturated fats, and therefore, recommended as a healthy dairy product for those who on low sodium and fat diet program.

-Skim-milk cottage cheese contains small amounts of tyramine, and can be eaten in small quantities by those on tyramine-restricted diet.
+Skim-milk cottage cheese contains small amounts of tyramine and can be eaten in small quantities by those on a tyramine-restricted diet.